Locke637/driverless-car-eyebot/README.md

 ## Train the fHOG detector

 To train a fHOG detector, run `build/hog_detector`.
-For example, to run the detector on the `image/pare/` folder in the verbose mode, upsampling each image once, with a threshold filter with value `0.4`, execute the following command:
+For example, to run the detector on the `image/stop/` folder in the verbose mode,  execute the following command:

 ```
 build/hog_detector -v images/stop/